nais/doc/docs/auth/tokenx/reference/README.md

 ## Runtime Variables & Credentials

-Your application will automatically be injected with environment variable.
+Your application will automatically be injected with environment variables at runtime.

 ### Variables for acquiring tokens

-These variables are used for [consuming an API](../how-to/consume.md):
+These variables are used to [:dart: consume an API](../how-to/consume.md):

 | Name                     | Description                                                                                               |
 |:-------------------------|:----------------------------------------------------------------------------------------------------------|